grafana/grafana-by-example/cost-management/metrics-and-queries.md

 - Add all of these queries to a `Table panel` using the query format option: `Table`
 - Use a Join by field Transformation to join them by the field name
 - Use an Organize fields by name Transformation to hide the time and id columns, and rename the column headers
+- Notice that for the purpose of this example we are filtering these queries using: name=~".*-prom"

 #### Calculate the Billable Series Count for each environment
 ```